VonHeikemen/devlog/content/tools/simple-neovim-config.md

 ## Installing plugins

+In Neovim there is something called [vim packages](https://vonheikemen.github.io/devlog/tools/installing-neovim-plugins-without-a-plugin-manager/).
+Long story short, we can put plugins in a folder in they should work.

 We are going to keep it simple here.
+2 plugins is all we want to get started.
+And because of this I will say we can download the plugins manually.

-No plugin managers (for now), we are going to use [vim packages](https://vonheikemen.github.io/devlog/tools/installing-neovim-plugins-without-a-plugin-manager/).
-Since you are just getting started, I going to recommend that you just `git clone` plugins in your Neovim config folder.
-Later on, if you decide that you actually like Neovim you can choose a plugin manager.
+I going to recommend that you `git clone` plugins in your Neovim config folder (for now).
+Of course, this means **you** will be in charge of updating and removing plugins manually.
+But at this point I think the focus should be using Neovim for coding.
+If you decide that you actually like Neovim then you search for a plugin manager.

+Okay.
 Where exactly do we download plugins?

-We are going to use Neovim in headless mode again, this time to create the folder were we can download plugins.
+Let's use Neovim in headless mode again, this time to create the folder were we can download plugins.

 This command will create the folder we need.